Main categories of WW1 fuzes

 'Delayed percussion fuzes' were percussion fuzes whose triggering at the impact was delayed by some fractions of a second, causing the explosion of the shell main charge after some penetration in the ground or target.

-'Super quick percussion fuzes' were percussion fuzes whose triggering at the impact was made as quick as possible before any penetration in the ground or target.
+'Super quick (or instant effect) percussion fuzes' were percussion fuzes whose triggering at the impact was made as quick as possible before any penetration in the ground or target.

 'Time fuzes' were triggered at a precise point of the projectile trajectory, by the ways of a pyrotechnic or clockwork time countdown system.